Kristina01111000/Drws_site/README.md

 for next week:

-- set up email to send around 11 on monday
-- email diane about it, after it goes, or before?
-Add part of book to the freebies section
+- Add part of book to the freebies section
-Talk to diane so the emails and posts are matching Write an email for patients about susan robbins podcast and send it when it is up Send spices email on monday, send at 11 am
+- Talk to diane so the emails and posts are matching
+- Write an email for patients about susan robbins podcast and send it when it is up
+- Send spices email on monday, send at 11 am
-Make a note of what the weather is like when i send it Add a white part around the become the best you can be , so it looks better Take a screen shot of dark mode of the email and send it to him Send diane the image of the spices post and the link to the page for the rest, suggest that she adds a section saying “if your interested in learning more check out the full article at dr w’s community page on growing holistically”
+- Make a note of what the weather is like when i send it
+- Add a white part around the become the best you can be , so it looks better
+- Take a screen shot of dark mode of the email and send it to him
+- Send diane the image of the spices post and the link to the page for the rest, suggest that she adds a section saying “if your interested in learning more check out the full article at dr w’s community page on growing holistically”
-Add gh to the bottom of the email, in the links section
+- Add gh to the bottom of the email, in the links section